GeorgeHou0719/AutoGDS_v1/README.md

 Topology layout errors are rare but high-impact because a single wrong connection can invalidate the circuit.
 These errors usually arise from ambiguous words like “cascade,” “mesh,” or “array,” and from inconsistent port-order conventions across components.
 The solution is to formalize topology templates, make port-order rules explicit, and validate the graph against required port forms before layout so incorrect wiring is caught early.

-Due to limited API budget, I did not perform further optimization and re-tests.

 ## Outlook and Improvements
 AutoGDS can become more reliable by adding a **real-time interactive loop** where users can correct the pipeline when it makes a mistake.
 In practice, this means exposing intermediate artifacts (`brief.json`, `topology_plan.json`, `selection.json`, and `blueprint.json`) in a UI, letting users edit or confirm them, and resuming the run from that checkpoint.
 Allowing users to correct errors as they happen will directly increase success rate and reduce wasted reruns.